Annual Notification of Student Privacy (FERPA)

 - Most recent previous school attended

-NOTE: For those who have restricted their Directory Information, if you want to participate at the ceremony we cannot protect your privacy, the ceremony will be streamed live and will be available on our website for a period of time.
-The ceremony will be videotaped and available online.
+Note: For those who have restricted their Directory Information and want to participate at the graduation ceremony, we cannot protect their privacy; the ceremony will be streamed live and will be available on our website for a period of time.

-As a part of FERPA policy, Bellevue University defines legitimate educational interest for University official as: a person employed by the University in an administrative, supervisory, academic or research, support staff, or a person employed by (or under contract to) the University to perform a special task, such as an attorney or auditor.
+As a part of FERPA policy, Bellevue University defines University official as: members of the University in an administrative, supervisory, academic, research, or support position or a person employed by (or under contract to) the University to perform a special task, such as an agent, attorney or auditor.

 A postsecondary institution may disclose personally identifiable information from the education records without obtaining prior written consent of the student:

-- In connection with your request for/receipt of financial aid.
+- In connection with the student’s request for/receipt of financial aid.